Singapore’s gaming-focused venture capital firm Play Ventures is on track to launch its second fund in the fourth quarter of this calendar year.

-Since December 2018, Play Ventures has invested in 24 new gaming companies across 10+ different countries.
+To date, Play Ventures has invested in 22 early-stage companies with another 2-3 more investments in its pipeline this year.
 Its portfolio includes Vietnam’s Gamejam, Singapore’s Potato Play and Finnish-Icelandic firm Mainframe Industries.
 It also comprises a mix of game studios producing free-to-play titles and B2B gaming services firms across Europe, the US and Asia.

-Play’s own portfolio companies have secured over $20 million in revenues on average, with a number of them like Vietnam’s Gamejam already hitting profitability.
-In February, Play Ventures participated in Mobile Premier League’s Series D round funding worth $95 million.
+Suuronen added that gaming companies also typically have shorter monetisation and exit timeframes, compared to more crowded segments such as B2C marketplaces or ride-hailing.
+Play’s own portfolio companies already secure over $20 million in revenues on average, with a number of them like Vietnam’s Gamejam already hitting profitability.